What is copyright

-Who owns the copyright to work produced by my employees??If you have work created for your business by other people, such as employees, consultants or other businesses providing services to your business (such as marketing copy writers), you should make sure that the copyright – and all other intellectual property rights – are assigned to your business.
+If you have work created for your business by other people, such as employees, consultants or other businesses providing services to your business (such as marketing copy writers), you should make sure that the copyright – and all other intellectual property rights – are assigned to your business.
 Alternatively, if you are happy that you don’t own the rights, you should make sure that your business has a perpetual licence to use them.

 You should include in your employees’ contracts of employment details of who owns the intellectual property rights in any works they create.

 Natasha Maddock is a solicitor with Riverview Solicitors.